Mural celebrates diversity in the summit city

 “This was really Tim Beere’s concept, the idea of unity, how do we celebrate who we are in Fort Wayne, and all those beautiful things that make us proud of our city,” Hall said.

-The final project is expected to be completed around Sept.
-23. You can see the completed portion of the Unity Mural right now on S. Harrison Street.
+The final project is expected to be completed around September 23rd.
+You can see the completed portion of the Unity Mural right now on South Harrison Street.